 The price may be too high

 Ideally, you should also propose a pre-order system in order to have firm orders before starting.
-Otherwise you can use an advertising test via Facebook Ads, crowdfunding sites as explained in this article.
-Specifically, this advice applies both ways: you have to listen to market studies, and sometimes trust your instinct.
-For example, Sony with its Walkman got very bad marks in market studies.
+Otherwise you can use an advertising test via Facebook Ads.
+This allows you to see if the product you are planning to launch is likely to be successful or not.
+However, keep in mind that, while sometimes it is useful to listen to market studies, other times you just have to trust your instinct.

 Tip #4: Take care of your packaging and visuals